best pocket knives

 The Congress knives

 One variant of the Trapper knife is the Congress knife.
-It includes 4 blades, 2 on each side.
+It includes four blades, two on each side.

 This knife was so popular because of the different kinds of blades.